kyma-project/istio/docs/contributor/04-10-technical-design.md

 ## Istio Controller

 The Istio Controller is a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/), which is implemented using the [Kubebuilder](https://book.kubebuilder.io/) framework.
 The controller is responsible for handling the [Istio CR](../user/03-technical-reference/istio-custom-resource/01-30-istio-custom-resource.md).
+The controller reconciles only Istio CRs in the kyma-system namespace.

 ### Reconciliation
 The [Istio CR](../user/03-technical-reference/istio-custom-resource/01-30-istio-custom-resource.md) is reconciled with each change to the **Spec** field.
 If no changes have been made, the reconciliation process occurs at the default interval of 10 hours.